telerik/report-server-docs/implementer-guide/custom-login-provider.md

 The users in the client application must have corresponding registered users in Report Server.
 It is not necessary that their names match, but in this case a mapping should be done on the client side.
 The properties specific to this login type are located in the **Custom Provider** group under **Authentication** tab:
-..*	Enabled – determines if custom login is allowed.
+  *	Enabled – determines if custom login is allowed.
-..*	Hash Algorithm – determines the hash algorithm used to sign the user claims.
-The supported algorithms are MD5, SHA1, SHA256, SHA384 and SHA512
+  *	Hash Algorithm – determines the hash algorithm used to sign the user claims.
+The supported algorithms are MD5, SHA1, SHA256, SHA384 and SHA512.
-..*	X509 Certificate – a serialized string representation of the certificate used to sign the claims.
+  *	X509 Certificate – a Base64-encoded representation of the certificate used to sign the claims.
 The verification will be done using the public key, so setting a certificate with only a public key is sufficient.
+The most convenient way to obtain the Base64 string is to export the certificate from the store using the  _Base-64 encoded X.509 (.CER)_ format.

 ## Authentication examples
-A sample project named **CustomLoginApp** can be downloaded from this link.
-It demonstrates how to create the object containing the client claims, sign it and send it with a POST request to the Report Server WebAPI endpoint.
+The POST request that will return the authentication cookie can be performed in many ways.
+We have created a sample project named **CustomLoginApp** that shows how this task can be done on the client - using jQuery AJAX request, and on the server - using C# code and HttpClient instance.
+The project also demonstrates how to instantiate the object containing the client claims, sign it, send it to the Report Server WebAPI endpoint and consume the response.
+The project can be downloaded from [this link](https://www.telerik.com/docs/default-source/devcraft-documentation/reporting/customloginexampleapp.zip?sfvrsn=c18f4365_2).
+Below are shown the code snippets used in the example with explanations about the authentication workflow.

 ### The following code snippets shows how to perform the request using jQuery:
 ```